WA9ONY/Pico-RP2040/README.md

 <A NAME="P5"></A>
 # Project 5: Forums

-Goal: Identify fourms on microcontrollers as a lsource for help.
+Goal: Identify fourms on microcontrollers as a source for help.

 ## Groups.IO
 + SoftwareControlledHamRadio [group](https://groups.io/g/SoftwareControlledHamRadio)
   + This is the support group for the book Microcontroller Projects for Amateur Radio.
-  + The files for book Arduino Projects for Amateur Radio are in the group files section.
+  + The [files](https://groups.io/g/SoftwareControlledHamRadio/files/Arduino%20Projects%20for%20Amateur%20Radio%20Source%20files) for book Arduino Projects for Amateur Radio are in the group files section.
 <HR>